eminence007/rrp-web-portal/README.md

-Application is developed using react
+Application is developed using react.
-ReactBootstrap is used for styling
+ReactBootstrap is used for styling.

 Application is deployed at https://rrp-portal.onrender.com/